grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

 1. Install Pyroscope using the Helm chart using one of the following options:

    - Option A: Install Pyroscope as single binary.
-Use this mode _only when you need one Pyroscope instance_ as multiple instances won't share information with each other.
+Use this mode _only when you need one Pyroscope instance_.
+Multiple instances won't share information with each other.

    ```bash
    helm -n pyroscope-test install pyroscope grafana/pyroscope